Skip to Main Content

 Sonia Zinkin-Meyers

-Sonia Zinkin-Meyers '27 is a prospective English and history major from Brooklyn, NY.
-She is the Town news editor.
-Previously she served as a staff writer for the features section.
+Sonia Zinkin-Meyers ’27 is a prospective English and history major from Brooklyn, NY.
+She is the executive editor for news.
+Previously she served as Town news editor and as a staff writer for the features section.

 Email: [email protected]